Areas to address when winterizing your home

 Set faucets to drip: You wouldn't necessarily do this all the time, but it's a good idea during cold snaps to help keep water moving within the pipes.
 (Moving water is less likely to freeze than standing water.)

 Disconnect the hoses: If you have hoses outside, take them off any faucet fixtures.
 (And drain the hoses, so they don't burst from water trapped inside.)

 Don't lower the heat at night: Another step you may not want to do all the time, but it's advisable during especially cold weather.
 (It may also be less work for your furnace, which isn't a bad thing.)

-When you can’t prevent pipes from freezing
+What to do if you can’t prevent pipes from freezing

 Even when you learn how to winterize a house and how to winterize house plumbing, your pipes could freeze regardless of the preventative steps you take.
 For example, losing power for an extended period during a cold snap or ice storm means no heat to keep the pipes warm.